 talk to your doctor.
 Only your doctor can decide if Injectafer is right for you.

 Injectafer® (ferric carboxymaltose injection) is available by prescription only.
-Ask your doctor or healthcare provider if Injectafer is right for you.
+Ask your healthcare provider if Injectafer is right for you.

 What is Injectafer?

 Injectafer is a prescription iron replacement medicine administered only by or under the supervision of your healthcare provider.
-Injectafer is injected into your vein to treat iron deficiency anemia in adults and pediatric patients 1 year of age and older.
+Injectafer is injected into your vein to treat iron deficiency anemia in adults and children 1 year of age and older.
 Injectafer should be used only if you have not responded well to treatment with oral iron, or if you are intolerant to oral iron treatment.
 It is also used to treat iron deficiency anemia in adults with chronic kidney disease who are not receiving dialysis.
+Injectafer is used to improve the ability to exercise (exercise capacity) in adult patients with iron deficiency and mild to moderate heart failure.
+It is not known if Injectafer is safe and effective in children with iron deficiency anemia who are under 1 year of age or in children with iron deficiency and mild to moderate heart failure to improve exercise capacity.

 IMPORTANT SAFETY INFORMATION